jonas089/casper-metrics-py/README.md

 Block headers can be parsed to count deploys in a given Block or perform other useful operations. \
 Deploy hashs in Blocks can be queried using the pycspr library to further analyse execution results. \
-A measure that can be taken from execution results is the average gas cost per deploy / block / time interval. \
+A measure that can be taken from execution results is the average gas cost per deploy / block / time interval

 ## 3. Subsets